genotrance/vire/README.md

 ## Dependencies

 Vire only requires Python and the PyGithub module at this time.
+Setuptools is also required if using `setup.py`.

-Vire is tested with the Python 3.6 using the Miniconda distribution.
+Vire is tested on Windows with Python 3.6 using the Miniconda distribution and on Ubuntu Artful with Python 2.7 and 3.6.

 ## Feedback